Working Traits in English Shepherdsby Mary Peaslee

 - Athletic… not to be confused with “busy” or hyper

 It would be fair to ask at this point if this list details working traits or character traits… since it is my opinion that character is inseparable from working ability, understanding breed character is essential to understanding their working traits.
 Selection for correct breed character requires providing prospective breeding dogs with sufficient time and testing to accurately assess their potential.

 With respect to herding traits, English Shepherds should have an instinctive ability to both gather and drive livestock; many are natural low heelers, most are willing to work the front or the rear as needed to get a job done.
-English Shepherds do not generally cast as wide as Border Collies however with experience most learn to rate well and are able to adjust the amount of pressure they apply to move stock calmly and quietly.
-In addition, English Shepherds often have an ability to settle their stock by adopting a relaxed attitude (as opposed to the hard eyed stare typical of some other breeds).
+English Shepherds do not naturally cast as wide as most Border Collies however with experience most learn to rate well and are able to adjust the amount of pressure they apply to move stock calmly and quietly.
+In addition, English Shepherds often have an ability to settle their stock by adopting a relaxed attitude (as opposed to the hard eyed stare typical of “eye” breeds).
 This enables them to work closely without upsetting their stock.
 English Shepherds should have enough natural confidence and power to move stubborn livestock while at the same time possessing a kindness that keeps them from being overly rough with fragile animals.